The consulting interview series

 If you have any requests for particular firms or geographies and particular questions, let us know and we will reach out to our network to conduct an interview for StrategyCase.com.

-Today we have interviewed one of our contributors who works as a third-year Senior Associate at McKinsey in Germany to answer the questions on What does a McKinsey consultant do and How does the day of a McKinsey consultant look like.
+Today we have interviewed one of our contributors who works as a third-year Senior Associate at McKinsey in Germany to answer the questions on What does a McKinsey consultant do, What is a McKinsey consultant salary, and How does the day of a McKinsey consultant look like.
 See the interview below.

 The experience of a McKinsey consultant